 Raikkonen: If I was not motivated I wouldn’t be here 22 April, 2014 Kimi Raikkonen has lashed out at suggestions that his struggle at Ferrari so far in 2014 might be due to flagging motivation.
 While teammate Fernando Alonso raced to the Italian team’s first podium of the season, Finn Raikkonen struggled all weekend in China in the sister Formula 14-T. Spaniard Alonso couldn’t help labelling Raikkonen’s deficit at the chequered flag as “a minute”, even though the true gap was just over 50 seconds.
 But no matter the gap, the Finn did not appreciate being asked if a dip in motivation, three years into his Formula 1 comeback, might help explain his troubles.
 “I don’t know why this comes up again and again,” Raikkonen hit back, according to German-language reports.
 “If I was not motivated, I wouldn’t be here and I definitely wouldn’t be answering your questions,” he bristled.
 “I’ve been around long enough to know that sometimes it is just like this.”
 Raikkonen admitted, however, that he is not quite sure why he is struggling so much.
 “In the race I was just too slow,” he said, “but there is not one big problem that we have found.”
 Raikkonen was using a different chassis in China, but he thinks the issue is “probably something to do with my driving style and the track and the temperatures”.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.